GerritRoska/ROIHabitCalculator/README.md

 - tailwind.config.js – TailwindCSS configuration file.

 ### 🤖 Built with AI Assistance
-This project was developed with the support of AI tools, including:
+This project was accelerated with the help of AI tools:

-Claude: For brainstorming and refining ideas.
+- Claude – For concept validation and planning
-ChatGPT: For code suggestions, debugging, and technical guidance.
+- ChatGPT – For code refactoring, debugging, and UX flow suggestions
-Tempo Labs: For optimizing workflows and ensuring code quality.
+- Tempo Labs – For workflow optimization and UI feedback

-AI tools played a key role in improving efficiency and speeding up the development process.
+AI enhanced both development speed and creative problem-solving throughout the project.